gtatters/ThermImageJ/Readme.md

 Installation Checks
 -------------------

-Verify exiftool is installed by launching a terminal (or cmd prompt) window and typing:
+Verify exiftool is installed by launching a terminal (or cmd prompt) window and typing the following bash commands:

 ``` bash
 exiftool -ver